nickserv/danamccurdy.com/_posts/2020-03-03-when-life-happens.md

 ---
 At any given moment,
 disaster may strike,
-and I could be at it’s epicenter, or, just as easily, at its periphery, a horrified bystander.
+and I might be at it’s epicenter, or, just as easily, at its periphery, a horrified bystander.